Bachelor of Science in Information Technology

 You must provide an official high school transcript, documentation of a high school diploma equivalent, an official college transcript, or another type of transcript eligible to be awarded college credit.
 Credit earned while previously enrolled at Purdue Global will exempt you from this requirement.
 If you are unable to provide any of these documents, you may submit alternative documentation and a written appeal to the program’s Academic Dean to be considered for admission.
 If the credential or approval from the program’s Dean cannot be officially verified by 2 days prior to the first day of your first term, you will need to enroll in a later term.

-Certification, State Board, and National Board ExamsΒ
+Certification, State Board, and National Board Exams

-Certain state certification and licensure boards have specific educational requirements for programs to lead to a license or certification that is a precondition for employment in a recognized occupation.Β Prospective and current students must review Purdue Global’s State Licensure and Certifications site to view program and state-specific licensure information.
+Certification and licensure boards have state-specific educational requirements for programs that lead to a license or certification that is a precondition for employment.
+Prospective and current students must review Purdue Global’s State Licensure and Certifications site to view program and state-specific licensure information.

-Unless otherwise specified, Purdue Global's programs are not designed to meet any specific state’s licensure or certification requirements.
-Licensure-track programs may limit enrollment to students in certain states; please see Purdue Global’s Program Availability InformationΒ to determine enrollment eligibility.
+Licensure-track programs may limit enrollment to students in certain states; please see Purdue Global’s Program Availability Information to determine enrollment eligibility.

 You are responsible for understanding the requirements of optional certification exams.
 Such requirements may change during the course of your program.
 You are not automatically certified in any way upon program completion.
 Although certain programs are designed to prepare you to take various optional certification exams, Purdue Global cannot guarantee you will be eligible to take these exams or become certified.
 Your eligibility may depend on your work experience, completion of education and/or degree requirements, not having a criminal record, and meeting other certification requirements.